Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 Throughput measured through the traces is 1024 x 4 x 4/14.5e-6 = 1130 Msps.

-After hardware emulation run is complete, the following is displayed on the terminal.
-Here, throughput is measured using XRT APIs.
+After the hardware emulation run completes, the following displays on the terminal.
+Measure throughput using XRT APIs.
 For more information, refer to *AI Engine Tools and Flows User Guide* [(UG1076)](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/XRT-Support-for-Event-APIs).

 ![figure15](images/farrow_hw_emu_terminal.png)

 ### Hardware

-The design can be built for the VCK190 board using the Makefile as follows:
+You can build the design for the VCK190 board using the Makefile as follows:

 ```
 [shell]% cd <path-to-design>/15-farrow_filter
 [shell]% make clean all TARGET=hw
 ```

-The build process will generate the SD card image in the ```<path-to-design>/15-farrow_filter/package/sd_card``` folder.
+The build process generates the SD card image in the ```<path-to-design>/15-farrow_filter/package/sd_card``` folder.
 After flashing sd_card.img into the sd card, power on the board and run the design.
 The following is displayed on the terminal.

 ![figure16](images/farrow_hw_terminal.png)

 ## Summary and Conclusion

-In this tutorial, you built a time-varying fractional delay filter based on polynomial approximation and Farrow structure that runs above 1 Gsps.
-Emphasis is put on highlighting some common performance optimization steps applied to the design to meet required throughput targets.
+In this tutorial, you built a time-varying fractional delay filter based on polynomial approximation and Farrow structure that runs over 1 Gsps.
+Put emphasis on highlighting some common performance optimization steps applied to the design to meet required throughput targets.

 ## References